Loading lesson…

 A good 2026 demo is 6 slides max, takes 12 to 18 minutes, ends with the buyer saying some version of 'this is exactly what we need' or 'this is not for us.'
 Both answers are wins — vague middles waste pipeline.
 AI helps you produce that crispness on every deal instead of just the ones where you had a free Sunday to prep.

-What is the core idea behind "Demos That Match The Buyer: Killing The 30-Slide Deck"?
+What is the main idea of "Demos That Match The Buyer: Killing The 30-Slide Deck"?

-Which best describes the scope of "Demos That Match The Buyer: Killing The 30-Slide Deck"?
+Which action would help you apply "Demos That Match The Buyer: Killing The 30-Slide Deck" responsibly?